okta/terraform-provider-oktapam/docs/data-sources/project_group.md

 page_title: "oktapam_project_group Data Source - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  Returns a list of ASA Project Groups, corespondibng to an ASA Project.
-For more information check out the documentation https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/add-a-group-to-project.htm on assigning ASA Groups to Projects.
+  A list of ASA Project Groups associated with an ASA Project.
+For details, see Add a Group to a Project https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/add-a-group-to-project.htm.
 ---

 # oktapam_project_group (Data Source)

-Returns a list of ASA Project Groups, corespondibng to an ASA Project.
-For more information check out the [documentation](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/add-a-group-to-project.htm) on assigning ASA Groups to Projects.
+A list of ASA Project Groups associated with an ASA Project.
+For details, see [Add a Group to a Project](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/add-a-group-to-project.htm).